SzarR/website/docs/posts/2023/insecure-kubernetes-for-evaluation-purposes.md

 brew install kubectl
 ```

 Note that the version of `kubectl` must be within one minor version difference of the cluster.
-That is, if the cluster is configured to use v1.27, then we must use `kubectl` v1.26, v1.27, or v1.28.
+That is, if the cluster is configured to use v1.27, then `kubectl` v1.26, v1.27, or v1.28 must be used.

 To install a specific version of `kubectl`, see [here](https://kubernetes.io/docs/tasks/tools/install-kubectl-macos/).